 Junior Data Analyst Program

-The Junior Data Analyst Program is tuition-free and is an intermediate program.
-Successful applicants must have prior knowledge in IT, technical and/or programming.
-Co-sponsored and developed in partnership with Microsoft, the Junior Data Analyst Program equips participants with a certificate in Microsoft Azure Fundamentals.
-You’ll be job-ready in only three months.
-This program is for you if you enjoy complex, critical and technical analysis and, testing and validating data.
+The Junior Data Analyst Program is a tuition-free and intermediate program.
+This course equips participants with marketable skills for tech-enabled jobs.
+The JDA program is for job-seekers who enjoy complex, critical and technical analysis and, testing and validating data.

 Graduates of this program are qualified to work in high-demand jobs like:

 We are committed to serving those who need us the most.
 See if you qualify for our program: